Vimal1802/devops-bootcamp-project/README.md

 ```bash
 terraform init
 ```

+⚠️ **Important: Customize Before Deployment**

+The Terraform configuration currently contains hard-coded resource names and values (e.g., final-project-vimaldeep).
+Before running the commands below, please search the `.tf` files and update the resources to match your own naming preference

 **Check what Terraform will create**

 This provides a preview of the resources Terraform will create, without making any changes since it is only a dry run: